oliveira-da-silva-patrick/software-enginneering-project-group-4/Meeting Reports/220410_Meeting_6_Group_4.md

  - Matteo Vitellaro

 ### Absentees
- - Daniel Sousa
+ - Daniel Sousa (justified)

 ## Meeting Content
 We discussed what has been done since last meeting.
 There have been updates on the skill tree and a pause menu has been added.
+The basics around enemies has also been completed.
 The next goal is implementing the skills to the game and implement a save-load system.